Load complete IFC data with the Power BI data extension

 - Download the latest IFC connector package (

-.mez).
-The file is available from your Flinker support team. - Copy the file to
+.mez). - Copy the file to

 %USERPROFILE%\Documents\Power BI Desktop\Custom Connectors.
 Create theCustom Connectorsfolder if it does not exist yet. - Start Power BI Desktop and open File > Options and settings > Options.